-Any employee who receives a request, subpoena, court order, or other legal process to release or disclose any library circulation record or material relating to confidential records or non-identifying records shall notify the Library Director or the Director's authorized subordinate.
+Any employee who receives a request, subpoena, court order, or other legal process to release or disclose any library circulation record or material relating to confidential records or non-identifying records shall notify the Library Executive Director or the Library Executive Director's authorized subordinate.

-A. REQUESTS FOR NON-IDENTIFYING RECORDS
+A. Requests for Non-Identifying Records EQUESTS FOR NON-IDENTIFYING RECORDS

-The Library Director shall consult with, and follow the advice of the City Attorney concerning requests for the release or disclosure of non-identifying records as defined above.
+The Library Executive Director shall consult with, and follow the advice of the City Attorney concerning requests for the release or disclosure of non-identifying records as defined above.

-B. REQUESTS FOR CONFIDENTIAL RECORDS

-Authorized Circulation personnel shall deny, in writing, all requests for the release or disclosure of confidential records unless he/she has in his/her possession 1) a valid court order as determined by the City Attorney, or 2) the written consent to such release or disclosure of the person identified in the confidential record requested and authorized Circulation personnel is satisfied as to the authenticity of the consent.
-Authorized Circulation personnel, in his/her discretion, either may require the person requesting the release or disclosure of the confidential record to secure the written consent of the person identified in that record or may obtain that consent directly from the person identified.
+B. Requests for Confidential RecordsEQUESTS FOR CONFIDENTIAL RECORDS Authorized Circulation personnel shall deny, in writing, all requests for the release or disclosure of confidential records unless theyhe/she haves in theirhis/her possession:

+- 1. A1) a valid court order as determined by the City Attorney, or - 2.
+2) the written consent to such release or disclosure of the person identified in the confidential record requested and authorized Circulation personnel is satisfied as to the authenticity of the consent.

+Authorized Circulation personnel, in their his/her discretion, either may require the person requesting the release or disclosure of the confidential record to secure the written consent of the person identified in that record or may obtain that consent directly from the person identified.